 Prioritize and close the door

 Michelle Seguin is Vice President, Corporate Affairs and Chief Risk Officer with the Deposit Insurance Corporation of Canada.
-She’s worked in a number of high-pressure roles and is both methodical and strict when meet deadlines when exhausted.
+She’s worked in a number of high-pressure roles and is both methodical and strict when she meets deadlines when exhausted.

-“When I have a deadline to meet, the best technique is to have the work planned out well in advance so it’s not a rush at the last minute, but unexpected issues do come up, so I’m in a rush.
+“When I have to beat the clock, the best technique is to have the work planned out well in advance so it’s not a rush at the last minute, but unexpected issues do come up, so I’m in a rush.
 Everything else is set aside and I totally focus on the project at hand.
 Emails and distractions are ignored.

 “I let my staff know that I don’t want to be interrupted.
 I usually let my staff interrupt me anytime and have a open-door policy so that they can move things forward, but at deadline time they know I don’t want interruptions and, at times, I will close my door.